 I was overwhelmed, I felt confused and thoroughly undeserving.
 This change of plan was difficult to compute, train journeys to unfamiliar places, crowds and heat.
 I wasn’t prepared for this!
 I’d had no build up; no planning, no research, no humming and hawing about whether or not to go (I am certain I would have decided not to go).
 Plus it was too expensive.
 They shouldn’t have done it.
 A huge wave of emotion and anxiety swept over me…for just a second.
-I looked at the expressions of love and excitement in the faces around me, breathed and focussed on the fantastic adventure ahead.
-With grace I accepted this wonderful gift that the two of the people closest to me so wanted me to have and worked so hard to organise.
+Then I looked at the expressions of love and excitement in the faces around me and with grace I accepted this wonderful gift that the two of the people closest to me so wanted me to have and worked so hard to organise.
 Returning to my breakfast, I tried to take in the detail but it was all too much so I trusted that everything was in hand and I could go into the detail later if I wanted to.

 The trains presented another chapter in this life lesson